 Technique, Strength, Endurance, Mental Toughness

-Over 37 years, J Robinson Intensive Camps has trained more than 30,000 wrestlers with a comprehensive training approach that combines technical skill development, strategy, physical preparation, and mental toughness.
+Over 40 years, JROB Intensive Camps has trained more than 45,000 wrestlers with a comprehensive training approach that combines technical skill development, strategy, physical preparation, and mental toughness.
 Our goal is to train and build tough, gritty wrestlers that will be both physically and mentally prepared to win.
-Our core principles, the J7—Discipline, Dedication, Sacrifice, Hard Work, Responsibility, Accountability, and Service—guides our teaching philosophy, and thousands of coaches over the years have seen the immediate and long-term benefits in their athletes returning from camp.
+Our core principles, The J7—Discipline, Dedication, Sacrifice, Hard Work, Responsibility, Accountability, and Service—guides our teaching philosophy, and thousands of coaches over the years have seen the immediate and long-term benefits in their athletes returning from camp.
 We are commited to training wrestlers in a way that no other program can by improving performance and giving the athletes a new appreciation for what hard work really means.

 In 2017, 123 former J Robinson campers became State Champions and another 426 became State Placewinners.
 Countless more achieved their goals of making state, getting to regionals, or simply improving on their record from the year before.
 J's history as a United States Olympian and Army Ranger inspired the rigorous, intense training regimen that pushes athletes to their physical and mental limits, and teaches them how to perform once they've hit the wall.
 They'll leave camp tougher, stronger, more disciplined, and more determined than ever to win.

 In 2012 and 2013, the Institute for the Study of Youth Sports at Michigan State University studied the J Robinson Intensive Camp model, concluding that the camp helped to foster not only athletic improvement, but also psychological growth and development in young athletes.
 You can learn more about the study's findings below or view it in its entirety by clicking here.